 - Set meaningful thresholds on which to base and receive relevant alerts

-For these reasons, anomaly detection based on dynamic baselines or thresholds is one of the most important features of the AppDynamics platform.
+For these reasons, anomaly detection based on dynamic baselines or thresholds is one of the essential features of the AppDynamics platform.

 Health Rules, Policies, and Actions

-AppDynamics uses dynamic baselining to automatically establish what is considered normal behavior for your application.
-Then you can set up health rules against those normal baselines (or use other health indicators) to track non-optimal conditions.
-A health rule might be "create a critical event when the average response time is four times slower than the baseline."
+AppDynamics uses dynamic baselining to establish what is considered normal behavior for your application automatically.
+Then you can set up health rules against those standard baselines (or use other health indicators) to track non-optimal conditions.
+A health rule might be 'create a critical event when the average response time is four times slower than the baseline.'

 Policies allow you to connect such problematic events (like the health rule critical event) with actions, that can, for example, trigger alerts or remedial behavior, addressing the system's issues before your users are affected.

 AppDynamics supplies default health rules.
 You can customize the default health rules and create new rules specific to your environment.

 The out-of-the-box health rules test business transaction performance as follows: